-4) As I mentioned earlier, it supports AHCI type only, so you can’t play with it.
-Add hard disk button front of SATA controller and select the hard disk.
+4) As mentioned earlier, it supports AHCI type only, so you can’t play with it.
+Add the hard disk button from the SATA controller and select the existing hard disk.

-For example, when you convert a physical machine which is running in SATA controllers, to Virtual as mentioned in my earlier post, you can try it with sata controllers in VirtualBox.
+For example, when you convert a physical machine running with the SATA controller to the virtual environment, as mentioned in an earlier post, you can try it with the SATA controller option in VirtualBox.

-1) First add the controller with following command
+1) First, add the controller with the following command

-OSX – in Virtual Machine Name.
-(UUID also applicable)
+OSX – is the Virtual Machine name (UUID also applicable).

-2) Add the hard disk to controller with following command
+2) Add the hard disk to the controller with the following command

 D:/MAC/OSX/OSX.vmdk – Location of Hard disk.